jonathandion/inline-tweet-sharer/README.md

 ## Usage

-Download Inline Tweet Sharer from GitHub.
-Place plugin files to your project folder: your-project/js/inline-tweet-sharer/inline-tweet-sharer.js and your-project/css/inline-tweet-sharer/inline-tweet-sharer.css
+Download and add the files to your project folder: your-project/js/inline-tweet-sharer/inline-tweet-sharer.js and your-project/css/inline-tweet-sharer/inline-tweet-sharer.css

 Add the files :